 Despite its issues or perhaps because of them, Venice is one of the most magical cities in the world.
 Many complain about the deluge of tourists, but tourism and Venice have coexisted for centuries.
 In fact, tourism is a key element that keeps this Adriatic beauty afloat.

 Sure, it’s easy to view Venice as a giant theme park but, no matter how many try, no one has been able to match the sheer beauty and richness of this top world destination.
 Other self-promoting cities loosely shower themselves with platitudes: “Suzhou is the Venice of China!”
-“Hamburg is the Venice of the North!”
+“Hamburg in Germany is the Venice of the North!”
 Even Mykonos island in Greece sports a “Little Venice” while Los Angeles has a “Venice Beach.”

 Our Trip to Venice

 After numerous trips to Italy, our dreams of visiting Venice finally came to fruition.
 We anticipated a week of eating our way through the original City of Canals.
 We rented an Airbnb apartment with a balcony overlooking one of the canals and scheduled a tour with Walks of Italy that would take us on a gondola tour via (you guessed it) a canal.

 Armed with an excellent advance plan to sample the best Venice cuisine, we reserved tables at some of the city’s best restaurants before our trip.
 Though we thought we thought we were ready, sometimes even the best-laid plans can go awry.

 Before our trip, we had fantasized about riding gondolas during the day and feasting on pasta at night.
 However, we got more excitement than we expected thanks to epic flooding that transformed the watery wonderland into a watery mess, rendering our colorful rainboots useless.